- Curriculum is compliant with International standards and national statutory requirements and is based on the CMO No.07 Series of 2018

 Why study BS Radiologic Technology at SSLC?

-The four-year degree program ar in-demand in hospitals and clinics worldwide.
+The four-year degree program ar in demand in hospitals and clinics worldwide.
 Licensed Radiologic Technologists (RTs) are offered high salaries.
-SSLC teaches students of BSRT techniques and procedures to ward off that notion (RTs) of being contaminated by radiation.
+SSLC teaches students of BSRT techniques and procedures to ward off the notion (RTs) of being contaminated by radiation.
 Students are taught to operate medical imaging equipment and web-based software programs.
-The program is a member of Philippine Association of Radiologic Technologist Inc. (PART) and Philippine Society of Government Radiologic Technologist (PSGRT).
+The program is a member of Philippine Association of Radiologic Technologist Inc. (PART) and the Philippine Society of Government Radiologic Technologists (PSGRT).
 Student Internship is provided mainly by Las Piñas Doctors Hospitals (LPDH).
-Other hospitals of choice are National Orthopedic Hospital, East Avenue Medical Center and Philippine Heart Center.
+Other hospitals of choice are National Orthopedic Hospital, East Avenue Medical Center, and Philippine Heart Center.

 The vision of the Radiologic Technology envisions itself to become a leading institution in providing the industry with locally oriented but globally competitive radiologic technology professionals whose knowledge, skills and attitude are on a par with international standards and new global thrusts.